How Russell W. Beat Terminal Lymphoma at CHIPSA Hospital!

 “We only got 7 minutes to talk to an oncologist when my husband’s life was on the line,” said Paula.
 “The relationship wasn’t there.
 The support wasn’t there.”

 That’s when they discovered CHIPSA.
-A friend of theirs from church recommended the website “Chris Beat Cancer,” which sparked so many avenues of research that led them to the immunotherapy hospital in Tijuana.
+A friend of theirs from church recommended the website “Chris Beat Cancer,” which sparked so many avenues of research that led them to Chipsa immunotherapy hospital in Tijuana.
+They read all of the reviews.
+Good and Bad.
+(Read more here)

 In weighing his options, Russell knew that either choice was a risk, but he wanted to be sure that he made a calculated one.
 His doctors at home offered him therapies that were curative 30% of the time for a 3-year survival.
 “I have a 3-year-old daughter,” he said.
 “30% chance of 3 year survival didn’t seem curative to me.“